ncbi/deeplensnet/README.md

 # Deep Learning Automated Diagnosis and Quantitative Classification of Cataract Type and Severity
-This repository provides evaluation scripts and samples for [BioCreative VII Track 5](https://biocreative.bioinformatics.udel.edu/tasks/biocreative-vii/track-5/).
+This repository provides scripts and samples for external validation.

 ## Instructions to run the evaluation script
 ### Prerequisites